xplenty/pig/README.txt

 join, filter, project; (2) functional-programming style operators such as map, reduce.

-Pig compiles these dataflow programs into (sequences of) map-reduce jobs and executes them using Hadoop.
+Pig compiles these dataflow programs into (sequences of) map-reduce or Apache Tez jobs and executes them using Hadoop.
 It is also possible to execute Pig Latin programs in a "local" mode (without Hadoop cluster), in which case all processing takes place in a single local JVM.

 General Info
 ===============